project-meucci/thimm.github.io/docs/Farmerama/70-resilient-grapes-soil-insight-and-aotearoa-farm-tour.md

 ---
-title: 70: Resilient grapes, Soil insight and Aotearoa farm tour
+title: 70 Resilient Grapes Soil Insight And Aotearoa Farm Tour
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2021-12-26)